 WordPress.org vs. Other Platforms

 Self-hosted WordPress (WordPress.org, not WordPress.com) is what I recommend for anyone serious about blogging.
-It gives you full control over your site, works with every affiliate program, and has the largest ecosystem of themes and plugins.
-About 43% of all websites run on WordPress, which means if you run into a problem, someone has already solved it.
+It gives you full control, works with every affiliate program, and has the largest ecosystem of themes and plugins.
+About 43% of all websites run on WordPress.

 Other options exist.
-Ghost is clean and fast but more limited in plugin options.
-Squarespace looks polished out of the box but gets expensive and gives you less control over SEO.
+Ghost is clean and fast but more limited.
+Squarespace looks polished but gets expensive and gives you less SEO control.
 Wix is fine for a basic website but not ideal for a blog you want to grow and monetize.

 Choose a Hosting Provider